piql/unbox/doc/DETAILED.md

 FILE *f = fopen(file->name, "w");
 fwrite(file_data, 1, file_size, f);
 fclose(f);
+free(file_data);
 ```

 You may want additional code to create subdirectories before attempting to open
 and write a file, as well as checking the return values of fopen / fwrite.

+More optimal implementations of this algorithm may want to dump the file to disk
+as it is being read, since the file may be too large to hold in entirely in
+memory.
+Refer to the unbox command line tool [source code](../src/main.c) for
+more information and an alternative implementation.
+This guide is meant to
+provide the simplest possible implementation.

 You will be able to verify the checksums of the file with a SHA1 command line
 tool (like `sha1sum` on unix systems).